gids-dadi/rails-blog-app/README.md

 -GitHub: [@gids_dadi](https://github.com/gids-dadi)<br>
 -Twitter: [@Dadi_AG](https://twitter.com/Dadi_AG)

-Contributing
+## 🤝 Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/camilevahviraki/Blog-app.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are welcome.
-Fill free to reach us or contact in the issue page.
+Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](https://github.com/udeaghad/rails-blog-app/issues/).

-Show your support
+## Show your support

 Give a ⭐️ if you like this project!

-Acknowledgments
+## Acknowledgments

-Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used
-Inspiration
+- Inspiration
-etc
+- etc

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](./LICENSE) licensed.